 One typical finding is Cardiac related events are very often paired with other event, and increase the confidence to Death in a very large ratio.
-We will take Cardiac failure as example, to reveal its influence to Death when it is in pair events......
+We will take Cardiac failure as example, to reveal its influence to Death when it is in pair events.
+The top 3 serious adverse events which confidence get dramatically changed by combining Cardiac_failure are Pyrexia, Gastroenteritis and Dehydration.
+Double confidence to single adverse event.
+Such discovery could help researchers to predict what are co-exist adverse events with Cardiac failure would bring more danger to patient life.
+For more adverse events confidence change after grouping with Cardiac failure, please refer to Appendix-6

 Table 8 Cardiac_failure influence to Death from top 20 single to double events, sorted by confidence diff as below.